3DLatNav/3DLatNav/README.md

-# Part semantic aware latent space navigation for controlled regeneration of 3D point clouds
+# 3DLatNav: Navigating generative latent spaces for semantic aware 3D object manipulation

 * * *

-**This is the official code repository of the CVPR submission - Paper ID 1440**
+**This is the official code repository of the ECCV submission - Paper ID 3744**

 ### Abstract